SebAire/Purple-Air-Data-Merger/README.md

 ## FAQs
 1. Why does my data produces an error when reading in my raw data files?
-> A: There are many sources of error for this problem including: Data not in right file format (ie. not .csv), Contains corruption in the data File, or browser incompability (make sure you are using a web Browser!).
-If errors mentions a specific file you can look in the File Names tab to identify what File is giving you the error and attempt to correct it.
+> A: There are many sources of error for this problem including: Data not in right file format (ie. not .csv), Contains corruption in the data file, or browser incompability (make sure you are using a web Browser!).
+If errors mentions a specific file you can look in the File Names tab to identify what file is giving you the error and attempt to correct it.
 2. What data format does the App support?
 > A: Input data must be in .csv format and download data will be .csv as well
 3. Is there a list of exact names for the columns of each dataframe including units?